joecupano/SIGpi/README.md

 ## Build Details

-Total install time will take over three hours because of compile times for vairous components indicates below with an asterisk (*).
-SDRangel and its dependencies will use half of the time to compile - be patient.
+Total install time will take over three hours because of compile times for SDRangel and its components using half of that - be patient.
+Of course you can opt not to install SDRangel and go with SDR++ if you are new to SDRs.

 ## Features